 Besides spending enough to earn the 80,000-point bonus, redeem your points for hotel stays rather than other items to get the best bang for your buck.

-If you only stay at Best Western brands occasionally and don’t want to commit to a card with an annual fee, consider the Best Western Rewards Mastercard, a sister card which pays 3 points per $1 spent on hotel purchases and offers automatic Gold Elite status.
+If you only stay at Best Western brands occasionally and don’t want to commit to a card with an annual fee, consider the Best Western Rewards Mastercard, a sister card that pays three points per $1 spent on hotel purchases and offers automatic Gold Elite status.

 Credit cards come with lots of potential benefits, but editors at The Balance have narrowed down the list of ones with exceptional value.
 On this card, one makes the cut:

-- Cellphone coverage: Covers stolen or damaged phones up to $600 per claim and $1,000 per year (maximum of two claims each year).
+- Cellphone coverage: This covers stolen or damaged phones up to $600 per claim and $1,000 per year (maximum of two claims each year).
 To get the benefit, you have to pay your cellphone bill with your card.